-- Possible cause 2 Wrong time code on DV tapes Your DV tape may not have continuous time code. - Solution Use only continuous time code tapes To use DV-1394 device control, your DV tapes must contain continuous and consecutive time code. - Possible cause 3 Mixed DV tape format The format of your DV tape must match the format you're recording. - Solution Use only one DV tape format Mixed format tapes are not supported.
-For example, if you set your DV-1394 device to record in DV/DVCAM format, your tape must be striped entirely in DV/DVCAM format. - Possible cause 4 Wrong video standard When installing Matrox X.tools, you may have selected the wrong video standard for your system. - Solution Re-install Matrox X.tools Uninstall and re-install Matrox X.tools, making sure to select the appropriate video standard.
+- Possible cause 2 Wrong time code on DV tapes Your DV tape may not have continuous time code. - Solution Use only continuous time code tapes To use DV-1394 device control, your DV tapes must contain continuous and consecutive time code.

+- Possible cause 3 Mixed DV tape format The format of your DV tape must match the format you're recording. - Solution Use only one DV tape format Mixed format tapes are not supported.
+For example, if you set your DV-1394 device to record in DV/DVCAM format, your tape must be striped entirely in DV/DVCAM format. - Possible cause 4 Wrong video standard When installing Matrox X.tools, you may have selected the wrong video standard for your system. - Solution Switch your video standard If you selected the option Install all files to be able to switch the video standard without re-installing X.tools when prompted during the X.tools install, you'll be able to switch your video standard by choosing Start > Programs > Matrox X.tools > Switch Your Video Standard.
 You must select the video standard that matches your equipment.
 For example, you cannot use a PAL camera on an NTSC system.